8 Of Our Favorite Companies To Receive Marketing Emails From

 Care.of sends emails that are consistently on brand.
 Something that is very important when creating any kind of content on behalf of a company.
 Their emails mirror their website and brand with a clean, fresh style.
 This email is short and to the point while also very visually appealing.
 The special offer stands out and is also substantial enough to encourage clicks and conversions.

 7. Orangetheory Fitness

-This email from Orangetheory Fitness shows an example of a great monthly newsletter.
-While the image above is just the first section, the full newsletter does a great job at summarizing the month for the studio, discussing upcoming events, and sharing other fun information including special hours, referral incentives, member and staff spotlights, success stories, and healthy recipes.
+Orangetheory Fitness keeps their customers in the loop with an email newsletter.
+The newsletter does a great job at summarizing the month for the studio, discussing upcoming events, and sharing other fun information including special hours, referral incentives, member and staff spotlights, success stories, and healthy recipes.
 While it’s longer than most, each section has value and does a great job including relevant content.

 8. Charity: Water